tbloch1/slack_tools/README.md

 # slack_tools

-A set of tools I've been using to send information from Python to Slack.
+A set of tools I've been using to send information from Python to Slack using the [Slack API](https://github.com/slackapi/python-slack-sdk).

 ## Setting up a slack bot